Fares-ab/Saudi-Real-Estate-Analytics/README.md

 ### 1. Data Cleaning & Preparation

-The raw real estate dataset was explored, cleaned, and prepared using Python and Pandas.
+The real estate dataset was explored, cleaned, and prepared using Python and Pandas.

 Main tasks included:

-- Reviewing the dataset structure
+- Reviewing the dataset structure and data quality
 - Checking missing values
-- Standardizing data types
+- Standardizing column names and data types
 - Cleaning inconsistent values
-- Creating analytical columns
+- Preparing the dataset for MySQL and Power BI
-- Preparing the final dataset for MySQL and Power BI
+- Creating analytical columns for time-based and pricing analysis

 Created features included: